19 Different Types of Bees in Ohio

 What’s more?
 Its range includes most of North America east of the Rocky Mountains.

-The European wool carder bee pollinates wildflowers, shrubs, and agricultural crops such as apples, blueberries, cranberries, raspberries, and some garden plants.
+The European wool carder bee pollinates wildflowers, shrubs, and crops such as apples, blueberries, cranberries, raspberries, and some garden plants.

 Overall, it is not excluded from this list of the numerous types of bees in Ohio.